owainkenwayucl/tt-tutorial/practical/five/exercise/README.md

 ## Host code

-This has remained entirely unchanged from [practical four](../../four/exercise).
-This is fairly common when working with this technology, and indeed accelerators more generally, that we reach a point where the overall structure and host code are fairly static but we are then working with the compute or data movement kernels to tune and optimise them.
+This has remained fairly unchanged from [practical four](../../four/exercise), where the overall structure and host code are fairly static but we are then working with the compute or data movement kernels to tune and optimise them.
+The major difference here is that the vector unit can compute with int32, rather than limiting ourselves to int8 in [practical four](../../four/exercise).

 ## Rerun